 This shows that the Trust Fund allowed properties with longstanding deficiencies not only to house tenants, but to receive subsidies for doing so.
 If the Trust Fund identifies a Building Code violation, staff are required to work with the property owner to address it.
 Due to the City's often lengthy permit and inspection processes, Trust Fund staff exercised their discretion by allowing noncompliant properties to provide plans for future compliance.
 (During the winter, for example, the Trust Fund may accept an approved construction permit as evidence that the landlord intends to come into compliance when the weather allows.)
-However, of the 51 properties in our sample with unresolved violations, we identified only 12 with evidence of correspondence between Trust Fund staff and property owners.
+However, ofthe 51 properties in our sample with unresolved violations, we identified only 12 with evidence of correspondence between Trust Fund staff and property owners.

 Properties with unresolved Chicago Building Code violations remained in the program partly because Trust Fund staff were required to check for violations only once a year (during contract renewal).
-Management stated that program coordinators should conduct these checks on a quarterly basis when approving subsidy payments verify whether properties had unresolved violations 15 Because the webpage was not user friendly, Trust Fund staff only checked the status of the most recent inspection.
+Management stated that program coordinators should conduct these checks on a quarterly basis when approving subsidy payments

+More importantly, OIG found that Trust Fund staff were relying on DOB's Building Permit and Inspection Records webpage (previously.known as the "Warehouse") to verify whether properties had unresolved violations'-' Because the webpage was not user friendly, Trust Fund staff only checked the status of the most recent inspection.
 Staff therefore may not have discovered unresolved violations from previous inspections A 2018 OIG audit found that DOB's webpage was misleading and failed to indicate when a violation had been corrected.16